If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 How Do I Sell A Song I Wrote?

+So, are you wondering how can i sell my song lyrics?
 To sell a song you wrote, you can:

 - Pitch your song to music publishers on platforms like Songwriting Pro